Best day trips from Rome: where to go from the Eternal City

 You’ll need at least 3 hours on a day trip from Rome to Pompeii to walk the streets of Pompeii and imagine life as it was almost 2,000 years ago.
 Don’t miss the forum which formed the centre of the city’s political and social life.

-Tip: Choose a Pompeii tour that includes lunch to save time and the hassle of finding a good eating spot on your own.
+Tip: Choose a Pompeii tour (complete list here) that includes lunch to save time and the hassle of finding a good eating spot on your own.

 Rome to Tuscany day trips

 Maybe you don’t want to go to Florence and would rather explore some of the smaller Tuscan cities on day trips from Rome by train.
 Fortunately, Tuscany has a well-connected rail network.
 Beautiful Tuscan cities and towns that can easily be reached by train from Rome include:

 Siena – This medieval city’s most beautiful asset is the Piazza del Campo, the shell-shaped square that is not to be missed in Siena’s centre.
 And don’t forget to look up at the 320-foot-tall Palazzo Pubblico which is even higher than Florence’s Palazzo Vecchio.